AustinAres2007/DeveloperJoe/README.md

 - ~~Image reading (Important: valid URL checking, check for profanity)~~ Just testing needed
 - ~~Clear chat context.
 Infrastucture is there, just gotta implement.~~
 - ~~Add error 4xx and 5xx OpenAI exceptions to error handler~~

+## Todo 1.4.6

+- Add /analyse to threads (Using same syntax of @DeveloperJoe analyse, but use current chat context.
+If none, use temp)
+- Add history support to /analyse